 So as your thinking suggests, this is not sustainable and probably will bring some kind of disruption in the near to medium term.

 Joseph Wang not only worked at the Federal Reserve, but he was also in charge of the New York Fed's trading desk, which means he ran quantitative tightening and quantitative easing, which was the management system for the Fed's balance sheet.

 So if he's telling you, it's not going to matter, until it matters, then you should listen.
 It goes right back to that old quote, about going bankrupt.
 It happens very slowly.
 And then all at once.

-The bottom line is, even if the Fed can make it seem like they're not bankrupt by this little accounting gimmick until they are bankrupt.
+The bottom line is, even if the Fed can make it seem like it's not bankrupt by this little accounting gimmick until it is bankrupt.

 And this is a risk that we should all be paying attention to.